Tin Smiths in the 1800’s

 That was an essential craftsman in any community in the 1800’s and earlier, and a dependable trade.

-Go over to the next page and see how the Tin Smith painstakingly made some of the utensils and things we take for granted today.
+Let me tell you a little about how Tin Smith painstakingly made some of the utensils and things we take for granted today.

 A young man would apprentice as a tinsmith for five to seven years, working under the tutoring of a professional tin smith.

 An aptitude for geometry was critical as pieces had to be calculated to fit properly.

 Occasionally a young woman would apprentice particularly if her father or close relative was a tinsmith.

 A tin smith made good money in his day and and enjoyed social standing making about three dollars a day, where a farmer would make about one dollar.

 The tinsmith would purchase any tools and forms that had to be cast from the founder, metal tools he would buy from the blacksmith and the word forms necessary to shape the tin he would get from a carpenter.

 Tin was imported from England Interestingly, Britain means ‘land of tin.’